evolvingstuff/vdw2/content/posts/osteosarcopenia-45x-more-likely-if-low-vitamin-d.md

 <code class="language-text">
 Markdown:
 --------
- **&lt;span style=&quot;color:orange;&quot;&gt;Osteosarcopenia&lt;/span&gt; is a syndrome that occurs when someone has both osteoporosis and sarcopenia.Osteoporosis is characterized by low bone mass and bone tissue deterioration.
+ **&lt;span style=&quot;color:orange;&quot;&gt;Osteosarcopenia&lt;/span&gt; is a syndrome that occurs when someone has both osteoporosis and sarcopenia.
+Osteoporosis is characterized by low bone mass and bone tissue deterioration.
 Sarcopenia  is characterized by a loss of muscle mass, strength, and function.**

 {{&lt; toc &gt;}}